Marco collapses, sets stage for Laura to hit US as hurricane

 Hampered by strong crosswinds that were decapitating the storm, Marco was expected to lose tropical storm designation late Monday, the hurricane center said.

-While Marco weakened, Laura’s potential got stronger, and forecasters raised the possibility of a major hurricane that threatened to pummel western Louisiana and eastern Texas from late Wednesday into Thursday.
+While Marco weakened, Laura’s potential got stronger, and forecasters raised the possibility of a major hurricane that would pummel western Louisiana and eastern Texas from late Wednesday into Thursday.

 Once Laura passes Cuba, the system could quickly strengthen over warm water, which acts as fuel to supercharge the storm.
 Forecasters predicted winds of 105 mph before landfall, but some models showed an even stronger storm.